 That said, achieving and maintaining an ADA-compliant website is a process, and the standards are constantly changing.
 While it can be difficult sometimes, it’s well worth the effort.

-If you’re just starting, you can ensure website ADA compliance by using third-party solutions like AudioEye and accessiBe.
+If you’re just starting, you can ensure website ADA compliance by using third-party solutions like accessiBe and Userway.
 These brands are leaders in the digital accessibility industry, ensuring your website complies with the latest accessibility standards.